nelsopet/lecospec/README.md

     lecospectR::validate\_model.R , whicih calls the input data, models and settings from validate\_def.R mle/

-4)  Visualize output for whole datacubes by running the parallelized estimate\_landcover function from lecospectR.
+4)  Generate predidctions for plant functional type occurence for whole datacubes by running the parallelized estimate\_landcover function from lecospectR.
 Set the number of tiles carefully based on RAM and image size.
 To run the function lecospectR::estimate\_landcover, check the settings in the /config.json.
-The settings include automatic\_tiling: false, max\_size: 200, x\_tiles: 2, \# Set to make about 10% of RAM size on machine y\_tiles: 2, tile\_path: “./tiles/”, \#Intermediate products go here, like /temp.
-Will need to be cleaned out every so often model\_path: “./mle/”INSERT MOD NAME“.rda”, \#Models built in /modelbuilding.ipynb can be pasted here clusterCores: (NUM CORES ON MACHINE - 1), \#Speeds up the processing on larger images to have more cores but tradeoff between handling tiles and creating tiles exists parallelize\_by\_tiles: false, application: “Not yet implemented”, cache\_path: “not yet implemented”, key\_path:
+The settings include -automatic\_tiling: false -max\_size: 200 -x\_tiles: 2 \# Set to make about 10% of RAM size on machine -y\_tiles: 2 -tile\_path:
+    “./tiles/” \#Intermediate products go here, like /temp.
+Will need to be cleaned out every so often -model\_path: “./mle/”INSERT MOD NAME“.rda” \#Models built in /modelbuilding.ipynb can be pasted here
+    -clusterCores: (NUM CORES ON MACHINE - 1) \#Speeds up the processing on larger images to have more cores but tradeoff between handling tiles and creating tiles exists -parallelize\_by\_tiles: false" -key\_path: “./fg2key.json” -external\_bands: “./bands.csv” \#Bands
-    “./fg2key.json”, output\_path: “./”, install\_path: “./”,
-    external\_bands: “./bands.csv”, \#Bands used to rename spectral objects consistently along the way output\_format: “grd”,
-    aggregation: 1 \#Depends on levels within data and only relevant for taxonomic-like structured response categories
+    used to rename spectral objects consistently along the way -output\_format: “grd” -aggregation: 1 \#Depends on levels within data and only relevant for taxonomic-like structured response categories

 Once the /config.json is set to match what is needed, the following script shows specifying a single large image and smaller images used in estimate\_landcover.

 /Scripts/run.R

+5)  Visualize maps of